zephyrproject-rtos/zephyr/doc/reference/storage/settings/settings.rst

 Persistence
 ***********

-Backend storage for the settings can be a Flash Circular Buffer (FCB) or a file in the filesystem.
+Backend storage for the settings can be a Flash Circular Buffer (FCB), a file in the filesystem or a NVS filesystem.

 You can declare multiple sources for settings; settings from all of these are restored when ``settings_load()`` is called.